PetroIvaniuk/llms-tools/README.md

 - [OpenICL](https://github.com/Shark-NLP/OpenICL) - a new open-source toolkit for in-context learning and LLM evaluation; supports various state-of-the-art retrieval and inference methods, tasks, and zero-/few-shot evaluation of LLMs

 ## Text-to-image
+- [StyleDrop: Text-To-Image Generation in Any Style](https://styledrop.github.io/) - that enables the generation of images that faithfully follow a specific style, powered by Muse, a text-to-image generative vision transformer, by Google Research
+- [Flair](https://flair.ai/) - the AI design tool for branded content
+- [Logolivery](https://logolivery.ai/) - the Real Logo AI Generator
 - [Midjourney](https://www.midjourney.com/) - generate images based on prompt
-- [Stable Diffusion XL](https://stability.ai/stable-diffusion), [DreamStudio](https://dreamstudio.ai/), [Demo: Clipdrop](https://clipdrop.co/stable-diffusion) - create descriptive images with shorter prompts and generate words within images
+- [Stable Diffusion XL](https://stability.ai/stable-diffusion), [DreamStudio](https://dreamstudio.ai/) - create descriptive images with shorter prompts and generate worlds within images
 - [DeepFloyd IF](https://stability.ai/blog/deepfloyd-if-text-to-image-model), [Repo](https://github.com/deep-floyd/IF), [Demo: HuggingFace](https://huggingface.co/spaces/DeepFloyd/IF),- is a state-of-the-art text-to-image model released on a non-commercial, research-permissible license that provides an opportunity for research labs to examine and experiment with advanced text-to-image generation approaches.
 In line with other Stability AI models, Stability AI intends to release a DeepFloyd IF model fully open source at a future date, by Stability AI, together with its multimodal AI research lab DeepFloyd
 - [Catbird](https://www.catbird.ai/) - one prompt, many models... generate images from dozens of models at once
 - [Imagen](https://imagen.research.google/) - a text-to-image diffusion model with an unprecedented degree of photorealism and a deep level of language understanding, by Google Research, Brain Team